 procedure will likely be done by a doctor trained in vascular medicine and a team

-of specialized nurses.
+of special nurses.
 A typical procedure may go like this:

-sedation through the IV line.
-This will make you relaxed and sleepy during procedure.
+medicine (sedation) through the IV line.
+This will make you relaxed and sleepy during

-- The doctor will make a small incision in a blood vessel in your groin.
-He or she will
+The doctor will make a small cut (incision) in a blood vessel in your groin.
+He or

-then insert a long, thin wire into this cut.
-The wire acts as a guide for during the
+she will then put a long, thin wire into this cut.
+The wire acts as a guide during

-- The doctor will then insert a thin, flexible tube (catheter) over the wire.
-It has
+The doctor will then put a thin, flexible tube (catheter) over the wire.
+It has a

 vessel all the way into the carotid artery in your neck.
-Continuous X-ray images may
+The doctor may use X-ray

 stretch the area open.